flame-engine/flame/doc/tutorials/klondike/step5.md

 Re-initialization should be undertaken only if the operations involved are few and simple.
 Otherwise coding errors could lead to subtle problems, memory leaks and crashes in your game.
-Re-initialization may be the easiest way to go in Klondike (as it is in the Ember Tutorial).
+It may be the easiest way to go in Klondike (as it is in the Ember Tutorial).
 Basically, we must clear all the card references out of all the `Pile`s and then re-shuffle (or not) and re-deal, possibly changing from Klondike Draw 3 to Klondike Draw 1 or vice-versa.